 This can be used to determine the weight that remains for the personal equipment:

-■ Determine the weight of the passengers and subtract it from the value for the actual payload.
+Determine the weight of the passengers and subtract it from the value for the actual vehicle load capacity.

 The result is the weight that is permitted for the actual load of the personal equipment.